 Do Not Resist?
-100 Years of Chicago Police Violence is a community-based, artist-led visual project & exhibition, curated by For The People Artists Collective.
+100 Years of Police Violence in Chicago is a community-based, artist-led visual project & exhibition, curated by a small team of artists within For The People Artists Collective.

 While our city has recently been in national headlines around Jon Burge Torture and the Homan Square ‘black site’, we, as both artists and organizers, see the need to go beyond a fixation on these isolated incidents.
 The Black Lives Matter movement is at a pivotal moment where dialogue has shifted from challenging police brutality, to challenging the violence inherent in policing as a whole system.
 This shift manifests in public demands being made by Black organizers to #DefundPolice and to #FundBlackFutures.
 The organizers within us know that this shift is critical to pushing closer towards liberation.
 The artists within us know that we are needed to help envision what our liberation could look like.

 The exhibition will allow audience members to engage with Chicago’s history of police violence in order to better understand what led to our present circumstances.
 The exhibition will invite viewers to imagine a future without policing, serving as a space in which we can envision new structures for community safety that are not reliant on police and prisons.

 This month-long, city-wide exhibition will take place at the Hairpin Arts Center in Logan Square, Uri-Eichen gallery in Pilsen, and Roman Susan Gallery in Rogers Park.
 The exhibition will be paired with teach-ins, workshops, performances, and panels on the topics of policing, challenging state violence, exploring abolition, and community healing.

 We ask that artists focus their piece of work on one, specific incident of police violence in Chicago’s past or present.